Guide:

 On the first day after surgery, Dr. Markarian prefers to have patients return to our practice for a follow-up appointment just to take a look and ensure everything is starting to heal properly.
 Cold compresses can help with swelling for the first few days after surgery, and should you experience any pain around the treated areas, we can prescribe pain medications to minimize discomfort.

-Removal of your sutures will be the second week of recovery.
+Dr. Markarian will remove your sutures during the second week of recovery.
 Most patients prefer to stay home for the first week after a deep plane facelift because of the swelling, but it’s safe to start doing low-impact errands like going to the store.
 You may feel close to being yourself about two weeks after surgery, and if your work doesn’t require strenuous physical activity, you should be safe to return to the office at this point.

 Swelling and bruising will slightly improve day-to-day for the first few weeks.
 You’ll likely notice the most swelling in your jawline, neck, and lower cheeks.
 Once that dissipates, you should see your face and neck slowly becoming tighter and more lifted.